 Used in the Workitem Cycle Time report and to define card aging.
 Note that the selected end of the cycle represents the first column that is beyond the cycle, so cards sitting in the end column are no longer considered within the cycle.
 Cycle aging is visible on any card that has reached the cycle by hovering over the time indicator on the card.

-Set the number of days an item can be in a column and/or in the defined cycle.
+Set the maximum total number of days an item is expected be in a column and/or in the defined cycle.
 A warning highlight display on the card when the card's time reaches 75% of the threshold value.
 A violation highlight displays for any card that reaches the threshold.
 Cycle warnings and violations do not display for cards that have moved outside of the defined cycle.
 Time is calculated as a running clock, so an item that moves out of and then back into the column or cycle will continue to accumulate time where it left off previously.

 Specify a Work-In-Progress (WIP) limit for individual columns or groups of columns.
 Note that the system highlights cases where the number of items exceeds the column's limit.
 User-applied filters do not impact the WIP limits (which are always applied against the total number of items under the selected project).
 All columns displayed within the group's boundaries count against the group's WIP limit.
 This can include a column that is not explicitly configured as part of the group within the customize view, but display on the board between the group's start and end columns as the result of a difference in a lower level project workspace.

 Groups the horizontal swim lanes by the attribute selected.

 Displays color dots on story cards.
 Select any field to use for dot coloring.